juniorgasparotto/GraphExpression/doc/.generator/pages/concept/paths.md

 * A entidade "C" é filha da entidade "B"
 * A entidade "B" é filha da entidade "A"

-A notação utiliza o caractere "." entre a entidade pai e a entidade filha.
-A entidade da esquerda será a pai e a entidade da direita será a filha.
+A notação utiliza o caractere "." entre a entidade pai e a entidade filho.
+A entidade da esquerda será a pai e a entidade da direita será o filho.

 **Outras exemplos:**